sfiala2/498_NO2_Pred/manuscript.md

 The major difference between the distribution and a Gaussian distribution is the kurtosis.

 The kurtosis was found to be greater than 3, meaning that the data is more concentrated near the mean with some extreme outliers.
-This is also an interesting because since the loss function of the model was mean squared error, these outliers should be minimized, meaning that these outliers should
+This is also an interesting because since the loss function of the model was mean squared error, these outliers should be minimized, but it is actually better to have weights that make these monitors be incorrectly predicted than to minimize their error.

 **Table 3.2 5 Number Summary and mean of Absolute Error**